darkwhispering/EP-Hashimage/readme.txt

 Contributors: darkwhispering, Earth People, fjallstrom
 Tags: tags, hashtag, hashimage, twitter, twitpic, instagram, flickr, yfrog, plugin, social, images, image, widget, thumbnails, async, lightbox, slimbox, timthumb
 Requires at least: 3.3.0
-Tested up to: 3.6.1
+Tested up to: 3.8.0
-Stable tag: 5.0.0.a01
+Stable tag: 5.0.0

-**APLHA** Display image by hashtag from twitter or instagram in your template, post/page or widget area using template tag, shortcode or the widget.
+Display image by hashtag from twitter or instagram in your template, post/page or widget area using template tag, shortcode or the widget.

 == Description ==

-**ALPHA release Version 5.0.0.a01**

 **ABOUT**